temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 ## Part A: Convert Non-Retryable Errors to Be Handled By a Retry Policy

-In this part of the exercise, we will take the `ApplicationFailure` that you defined in the `validatedCreditCard` method in the first exercise (Handling Errors) to not be set as non-retryable by default.
-After consideration, you've determined that while you may want to immediately fail your Workflow Execution on failure, others who call your Activity may not.
+In this part of the exercise, we will take the `ApplicationFailure` that you defined in the `validatedCreditCard` method in the first exercise (Handling Errors) to not retry an invalid credit card error.
+After consideration, you've determined that while you may want to immediately fail your Activity Execution on any failure, others who call your Activity may not.

 1. Edit `activities.ts`.
 2. In the first exercise, in the `validateCreditCard` Activity, we threw an `ApplicationFailure` if the credit card had an invalid number.
 We want to make this an error type that we don't retry on.
 In the object supplied into `ApplicationFailure`, add a `type` key and set it to a string: 'InvalidCreditCardErr'.
 Remove the `nonRetryable` key.